 The CME for intermediate and regional groundwater associated with Consolidated Unit 16-021(c)-99 will evaluate remedial alternatives for HE in the intermediate and regional groundwater at TA-16.
 Remedial alternatives likely to be considered include groundwater pump-and-treat using granular activated carbon (GAC) filter units; in situ technologies such as bioremediation, oxidation, and reduction of HE, and monitored natural attenuation (MNA).
-As part of any remedy or corrective action selected by NMED, the Laboratory must demonstrate that the groundwater wells along flow pathways downgradient from the 260 Outfall are capable of detecting contaminants for which the outfall may have been a source.
+As part of any remedy or corrective action selected by NMED, the Laboratory must demonstrate that the groundwater wells along flow pathways downgradient of the 260 Outfall are capable of detecting contaminants for which the outfall may have been a source in a timely fashion (rapidly enough that remedies may be implemented before any plume had dispersed widely or come near the production wells).
 In other words, the principal objective of this document is to evaluate the adequacy of existing wells as a potential monitoring network for constituents of concern in groundwater at TA-16.